-See the rearview monitor reference guide provided in your InfoCase for specific instructions provided by manufacturer.
+See the manufacturer's user guide provided in your InfoCase for complete operating instructions.

 RADIO - IN-DASH

 The radio in your coach can receive AM/FM stereo and weather band stations.
 It also has a compact disc (CD) player for your listening enjoyment through quality high-output speakers located in several areas of the coach.